BRIEFING

 Policy recommendations

-• Preserve the Water Framework Directive’s non-deterioration principle: the review should maintain the Directive’s core environmental objectives and avoid widening existing derogations, including for projects designated as strategic under the Critical Raw Materials Act.
-Any alignment between environmental and raw materials policy should not result in a lowering of water protection standards.
+• Preserve the Water Framework Directive’s non-deterioration principle: the review should uphold the Directive’s core environmental objectives and avoid expanding existing derogations, including for projects designated as strategic under the Critical Raw Materials Act, to ensure the maintenance of water protection standards.
+Any alignment between environmental and raw materials policy should not result in the reduction of these standards.

-• Better reflect external water dependencies in EU raw materials and trade policy: EU policy frameworks on critical raw materials could more systematically consider water-related risks embedded in imported raw materials, including through the consideration of water footprints and transboundary impacts along supply chains.
+• Better integrate external water dependencies into EU raw materials and trade policy: EU policy frameworks addressing critical raw materials should systematically account for water-related risks embedded in imported raw materials to include water footprints and transboundary impacts along supply chains.

-• Strengthen the implementation of environmental due diligence across EU-linked supply chains: the EU should reinforce the application of environmental due diligence requirements across mineral supply chains connected to the EU market, including where activities are carried out by non-EU companies.
-This should include systematic consideration of water-related impacts.
+• Strengthen the implementation of environmental due diligence across EU-linked supply chains: the EU should reinforce the application of environmental due diligence requirements across mineral supply chains connected to the EU market, including activities conducted by non-EU companies to ensure systematic consideration of water-related impacts.

-• Link EU external investments more explicitly to water governance outcomes: through instruments such as Global Gateway, EU external financing could further support water monitoring systems and environmental governance capacities in mineral-producing regions.
+• Link EU external investments more explicitly to water governance outcomes: through instruments such as Global Gateway, EU external financing should further support water monitoring systems to strengthen environmental governance capacities in mineral-producing regions.

 For companies

-• Strengthen water-related due diligence across mineral supply chains: companies are expected to and should identify and address water-related risks across their operations and value chains, especially in water-stressed and high-risk contexts.
+• Strengthen water-related due diligence across mineral supply chains: companies should identify and address water-related risks throughout their operations and value chains, with particular attention to water-stressed and high-risk contexts.

-• Protect community access to water: mining companies should ensure that their activities do not compromise access to safe and sufficient water for local communities and should establish effective grievance mechanisms where impacts occur.
+• Protect community access to water: mining companies should ensure that their activities do not compromise access to safe and sufficient water for local communities and should establish effective grievance mechanisms to address any adverse impact.

-• Improve transparency on water use and pollution: public reporting on water extraction, pollution risks, and mitigation measures could be further strengthened to improve comparability and accountability across the sector.
+• Improve transparency regarding water use and pollution: public reporting on water extraction, pollution risks, and mitigation measures should be enhanced to improve comparability and accountability across the sector.

 Photo: In November 2022, the breach of the Williamson diamond mine’s tailing dam in Tanzania released a large mud flow onto houses, farmland and the water supply of several villages.